deoostfrees/Gibki/README.md

 </div>
 ```

-### Horizontal alignment
+### Horizontal Alignment

 The following classes define how columns are aligned along the main axis.
-It helps distribute extra space between the items when they don't reach their maximum size.
+They help distribute extra space between the items when they don't reach their maximum size.
 By default, columns are positioned at the beginning of the container.

 ![](https://rqrauhvmra.com/gibki/img/horizontal-alignment.png)